andrew-codechimp/HA-Battery-Notes/docs/events.md

 ## Battery Not Reported
 `battery_notes_battery_not_reported`

-This is fired from the [check_battery_last_reported](./services.md/#check_battery_last_reported) service call for each device that has not reported its battery level for the number of days specified in the service call.
+This is fired from the [check_battery_last_reported](./actions.md/#check_battery_last_reported) action call for each device that has not reported its battery level for the number of days specified in the action call.

-The service can raise multiple events quickly so when using with an automation it's important to use the `mode: queued` to handle these.
+The action can raise multiple events quickly so when using with an automation it's important to use the `mode: queued` to handle these.

 | Attribute | Type | Description |
 |-----------|------|-------------|